bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 * Get memcached'stats
 * Manage key namespaces, for partial memcached flush

-Note : base plugin configuration is identical to standard [Nginx Memcached plugin](http://wiki.nginx.org/HttpMemcachedModule).
+Note : base module configuration is identical to standard [Nginx Memcached module](http://wiki.nginx.org/HttpMemcachedModule).

 How to use it
 ===